Dead rats washed up on West Coast beach to be sent for toxicology testing

-Written by Nicholas Pointon for RNZ
+By Nicholas Pointon for RNZ

 The theory that it was 1080 that killed about 600 rats, an octopus, a calf and other animals that washed up on a West Coast beach is highly unlikely, a Department of Conservation (DOC) regional manager says.